 Not Wembley Stadium, but close.
 The Rolling Stones ‘Licks tour’ took them to Wembley Arena.
 The Rolling Stones Licks tour celebrated their 40th anniversary compilation album.
 This tour became the second highest grossing tour of all time.

 If there’s one thing to take away from this, it’s there is nothing like seeing The Rolling Stones at Wembley.
 They’re a part of the venues rich and detailed history, their songs echoing out, their energy as alive and palpable as it was in 1982.
 Though The Rolling Stones currently have no UK tour dates scheduled, they’ve made a statement expressing they would like to perform in the UK in 2018 at some of the largest stadiums, potentially even Wembley Stadium.
 Register interest in The Rolling Stones Wembley hospitality for 2018 today!

 For the chance to watch the greatest rock and roll band in history who have performed for over half a century, get in touch with Villiers today.
-Secure your The Rolling Stones hospitaltiy first by signing up to the Villiers mailing list with details of your requirements.BACK TO OUR JOURNAL
+Secure your The Rolling Stones Wembley hospitality first by signing up to the Villiers mailing list with details of your requirements.BACK TO OUR JOURNAL